 FURTHER: I’ve niched it out to imagine what Heathers schedule is like too!
 I know when she wakes up, what book she is reading, what magazine she picks up to sift through when drinking her tea in the afternoon, how she dresses and what her favourite colours are.
 This helps me know when to post on social media so I know she will see it, what to post to catch her eye and what to talk about in my posts that she will find relate able.

 My second target audience is a 27 year old female named Kelly.
-She’s just gotten into knitting and has been doing it for about 8 months to a year.
+She’s just gotten into the fibre world and has been knitting for about 8 months to a year.
 She works full time at a downtown office job and is recently engaged.
-She is huge into the instagram world and really likes to keep in contact with the other knitters and crocheters on the instagram community.
-You can find her in Indigo or chapters looking at all the stationary buying certain mugs and notebooks that she can plant in her social media photos.
-She buys items just for instagram.
+She is huge into the Instagram game and really likes to keep in contact with the other knitters and crocheters on through the IG community.
+You can find her in Indigo or Chapters looking at all the stationary, buying certain mugs and purchasing notebooks that she can plant in her social media photos.
+She buys items just for social media.
 She loves knitting bulky items and being wrapped head to toe in wool and likes to splurge on more high quality yarns.
 She likes easy to read patterns as they still somewhat scare her and she’s started to get more experience in trying new stitches.
-She usually heads to Pinterest to find her next project but just has heard about Ravelery.
+She usually heads to Pinterest to find her next project but just has heard about the website Ravelery.

-Now that you have an idea and put together who your “perfect customer is”, market towards them.
-Every social media post, every product photo you take has to be directed towards that one person.
+Now that you have an idea and put together who your “perfect customer is” and market towards them.
+Every social media post and every product photo you take should be directed towards that one person.
 If you don’t have a target audience yet, don’t worry!
-You can make it up and start directing your posts at those “people”.
+You can make it up and start directing your posts at those “people” right now.
 Brand yourself in that direction.
 All you can do is find out more info and use it to your advantage.
 Good luck!